EDITED BY DAVID HEY & GEOFF BURCH

 Following retirement in 2009, Geoff is now available to give a talk and presentation to your group, and can be contacted via his email address - email@example.com - or give him a call on 07710094113.

-(Left-Below) Meanwhile here are some of Geoff's more recent photographs, starting off with an unusual self-portrait during a visit to the Dartmouth Steam Railway.
-Click on photo to reveal the full image...perhaps innovative photography of this kind may not be everyone's cup of tea, so to placate the diehard enthusiast is a more traditional shot of Lord Nelson (below) on the Mid Hants Railway...
+(Left-Below) Meanwhile here are some of Geoff's more recent photographs, starting off with an unusual 'selfie' during a visit to the Dartmouth Steam Railway.
+The photo below reveals the full image...perhaps innovative photography of this kind may not be everyone's cup of tea, so to placate the diehard enthusiast there is traditional shot of Lord Nelson on the Mid Hants Railway beneath it...

 Above-Inset-Below) BR Standard Class 8P 71000 'Duke of Gloucester' heads the outward leg of the 1Z94 Clapham Junction-Exeter 'Cathedrals Express' past Woking Junction on 24th July 2005.
 This shot was taken with one of my first digital Nikon cameras (D2X) but since I wasn't entirely familiar with the camera I relied on my trusty Hasselblad medium format (roll film) camera for the nocturnal shot (below) of 71000 pausing at Woking station on its return 1Z95 run from Exeter.
 (Inset) An original nameplate 'Duke of Gloucester' as carried by the unique BR standard 8P Pacific, went under the hammer for £29,000 at a recent Sheffield Railwayana Auction (the nameplates currently fitted to the loco in preservation are not the originals).
 Built in 1954 under Order No E486, Robert Riddles requested this loco be constructed to replace LMS Pacific 46202 Princess Anne which had been destroyed in the 1952 Harrow disaster.
 No 71000 entered service at Crewe North MPD (5A) in May 1954 to work alongside the Stanier Pacifics on the heavy WCML express trains between Euston and Glasgow.
 Following withdrawal in November 1962, the loco was originally scheduled by the British Transport Commission (BTC) for preservation, but it was subsequently removed from the list and the outside cylinders removed and sent to the Science Museum in London for display along with one of the nameplates.
 Meanwhile the redundant loco was sent to Woodham Scrap Yard at Barry, but its journey there was not without incident as it ended up at Cashmores of Newport instead, where it may well have been broken-up, had not the mistake been spotted and rectified.
 Thanks to a dedicated band of volunteers it was rescued from Barry and restored to working order.
 The nameplate (shown inset) was sold by BR in the mid-1960s; at the time there was no perceived need to preserve two nameplates from the same loco, therefore the Sheffield Railwayana Auction was a unique opportunity to obtain a nameplate from this famous and totally one-off loco...